How does Auroville work?

 Mother provided a spot and a dream: The first Aurovilians arrived to build a city with hard work and new ideas.
-Forty years of work created a green township, with in the centre, the Matrimandir, completed in 2005.
+Forty years of work created a green township, and within the centre, the Matrimandir, was completed in 2005.
 To understand Auroville - before you do anything else - visit the Matrimandir Chamber for a silent meditation.
 Take your time.

 Unspoken bargain appears to exist: The bargain: you give your time, good will and hard work, and together - with others like you - build the long-lived systems needed for a new city, and demonstrate a new way to live - beyond religions. consciously.
 The yoga of work.

 The deal: Dreams sometimes work.
 In parts.
 For example, Auroville operates with an almost cash-less economy.
 One can operate wholly without cash.
 The deal Auroville offers: if you work for the community at least five hours a day - it provides you with a maintenance; not a salary, but a mix of services, cash and rights.
 Very basic, just enough to make ends meet.

 How to make things right when things go wrong?
 Economists know that within a larger community, free riders are bound to appear; people who take, but don't give - people who collect favours that they don't return.

 Business units example: For example, Auroville business units can build a business on Auroville land, with Auroville capital.
 In return, managers agree to pay 33 per cent of their profit to the community.
 Some do not pay their dues and may still get a maintenance.
 But community action may take place, rebuke people who take but don't give.
 So if you come to Auroville, give your time, your goodwill, your energy to build a better world.
 Give more than you take.